Lake-Commander/LLM_fake_news/README.md

 # 📰 Fake News Detection with LLM Features

 This repository contains an end-to-end machine learning pipeline for detecting fake news using traditional NLP features, metadata, and large language model (LLM)-derived features.
-It includes preprocessing, feature engineering, modeling, and a deployable Streamlit web app.
+It includes preprocessing, feature engineering, modeling and a deployable Streamlit web app.

 ---